Landscape image of the Limerick skyline with Clean Air Together logo

 • In early 2025, you will be able to see how NO2 levels compare across Limerick city.

-For full details on how to remove and return your measurement tube for analysis, please watch our short video above and follow the guidelines - Instructions leaflet of how to install your measurement tube
+For full details on how to remove and return your measurement tube for analysis, please watch our short video above and follow the guidelines - EPA Clean Air Together Limerick Instruction leaflet

 See Air Quality Measurements Near You – in early 2025!